Institute of American Indian and Alaska Native Culture and Arts Development: Statistics

 -

 Joy Harjo is an American poet, musician, playwright, and author.
-She is the incumbent United States Poet Laureate, the first Native American to hold that honor.
-She is also only the second Poet Laureate Consultant in Poetry to serve three terms.
-Harjo is a member of the Muscogee Nation (Este Mvskokvlke) and belongs to Oce Vpofv (Hickory Ground).
+She served as the 23rd United States Poet Laureate from 2019 to 2022, the first Native American to hold that honor.
+She was also only the second Poet Laureate Consultant in Poetry to have served three terms (after Robert Pinsky).
+Harjo is a seventh-generation Monahwee daughter (also known as "Menawa").
+Additionally, Harjo is a citizen of the Muscogee Nation (Este Mvskokvlke) and belongs to Oce Vpofv (Hickory Ground).
 She is an important figure in the second wave of the literary Native American Renaissance of the late 20th century.
-She studied at the Institute of American Indian Arts, completed her undergraduate degree at University of New Mexico in 1976, and earned an MFA at the University of Iowa in its creative writing program.
+She studied at the Institute of American Indian Arts, completed her undergraduate degree at University of New Mexico in 1976, and earned an MFA degree at the University of Iowa in its creative writing program.

 -